twitter/communitynotes/README.md

 ### Community Notes paper

-We've published a paper that details the research, analysis and outcomes that informed the program's development and helped us understand its performance.
-You can find it [here](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf).

 I am the ChosenOne!!!
-This Twitter Community Notes was brought to by: 😂 😆
+This Twitter Community Notes were brought to by: 😂 😆